THE KITS

 DISTRIBUTION

-The distribution and demonstration event has been held for two years at the Project RE_ community space in mid-November.
-At these events, students demonstrate how to install the products in the kits and give the recipients a risk-free attempt at the installations before they install the products in their homes.
-This is an opportunity for the clients to ask questions in person, and we have a sign-up sheet for assistance home installations.
+We hold distribution and demonstration events around Pittsburgh every fall.
+At these events, we demonstrate how to install the products in the kits and give the recipients a risk-free attempt at the installations before they install the products in their homes.
+This is an opportunity for people to ask questions in person, and give us feedback for the next season.